Crop Protection Permits

 Please note that permit returns assist in the management of wildlife and ensure that future permit requirements can be processed promptly.

-Landholders can update the information they provided when obtaining a permit by contacting the Wildlife Management Branch at any time during the permit period or via the permit return form.
+An owner or manager can update the information they provided when obtaining a permit by contacting the Wildlife Management Branch at any time during the permit period or via the permit return form.

 A property logbook can be provided on request to assist landholders to tally the take for various species.

 To have a permit reissued, please complete the new application section on your expired permit before returning it to the Department.
-An Officer will then contact you to discuss your application.

 Recording Tag Allocation